 Catalogues are usually available one week to ten days prior to the Sale.
-If you would like to apply for one please send £6.00 (cheques payable to Brightwells) to Brightwells Auctioneers, Horse & Pony Department, Easters Court, Leominster, Herefordshire HR6 0DE.
+If you would like to apply for one please send £6.00 (cheques payable to Brightwells Limited) to Brightwells Limited, Horse & Pony Department, Easters Court, Leominster, Herefordshire HR6 0DE.

 Prospective Purchasers will be required to pre-register at the Sales Office.
 You will be asked for a form of identification that proves your present name and address such as a driving licence or a recent utility bill.